jinayshah7/jinayshah7.github.io/_posts/2020-11-22-problem-with-dsml.markdown

 categories: other
 author: "Jinay Shah"
 ---
-This is something I observed in the industry, however, I don’t have the data to back this up.
-It’s my personal opinion.
-Here’s the problem I’m going to discuss: The ratio of SWE compared to DS/MLE.
+I don’t have the data to back this up.
+This is my personal opinion, so I’m not trying to convince you to leave ML.
+I’m just trying to lay out the thought process behind my decision.
+Here are some things I observed:

-This train of thought started after I saw a tiny number of postings for ML/DS roles compared to general SWE roles.
-I figured it would be because ML has not matured as an industry yet.
-The demand will increase with time and we may have more MLE jobs in the market.
-I do think they’ll increase in an absolute level but I also think SWE is going to take over the role.
-I think the industry is still maturing, and in the process of phasing out the ML/DS role.

-My theory is that companies just need less ML/DS members in the first place due to the nature of the job.
-A small team of focussed MLE/DS can deliver a solid value and any more headcount would be redundant.
-This is not true for SWE.
-I believe that’s the cause of minuscule ML/DS headcount in the industry, not due to lack of development in the industry.
-Rather than hiring MLEs, companies have started to lean on their SWE staff to pickup ML skills and get the job done.
-Even the job descriptions for MLE roles have started to look more like software engineering.

-In future, ML will just be another smaller subfield of software engineering like mobile, embedded, distributed systems, etc. I see this hype train of ML slowing down in the coming years and settle on a gentle pace.
+### Companies Don’t Need a Ton of DS/MLEs anyway
+Due to the nature of the job, only a small number of ML/DS teams can deliver their full potential impact to the business.
+Like all other jobs, ML/DS works best when there’s a specific ratio of people working on it.
+That ratio is low, in my opinion.

+And you might tell me, “Jinay, what about companies who use ML as their main business model?
+Aren’t they all MLE/DS?
+Isn’t that a high ratio?”

+For every company that uses ML, there are several other companies whose teams have no MLEs.
+That brings us back to where we were; there aren’t many job postings for MLE/DS.
+There’s an absence of demand and oversupply of engineers who want to do great projects.
+The potential applications might be great, but I don’t want to be in such an imbalanced industry.

+### DS/MLE Job requirements Are Turning Into Software Engineering job requirements

+I guess that the whole field is going to merge into software engineering slowly.
+Instead of hiring an MLE, the company would rather train their SWEs to work with ML.

+Specialized MLEs are good at tuning models and making them work.
+The important thing is, ML isn’t about tuning models anymore.
+The MLEs who do have a serious job are training the models and serving them through APIs.
+A regular MLE is more focused on trying to glue different tools together and make an application work.

+### Hand Wavy Development and Too Much Math

+Imagine connecting many neurons in a fancy way, tweaking hyper-parameters together and watching the model train hoping to god it’ll turn out good.
+Imagine doing this all day.
+That might be a fine job for some, but I’m not too fond of the uncertainty here.
+I’ve realized I’m more interested in building tangible things that I know will work, like the search engine I’m building.
+There’s no “hoping to god” to make it work; it’s all about managing the parts right.

+A lot of ML development is empirical, practical and based on trial-error.
+“Someone in some research said this work; let’s TRY it.”
+It feels like magic, and we’re not in control of the outcomes.

+The research papers are too math-heavy and hard to follow.
+I’m concerned about this because I have to read and understand these papers routinely as an MLE.
+I don’t feel enticed by this type of workflow.

+### I don’t want to pigeonhole myself in one industry this early in my career

+My philosophy is to have a T shaped skillset—Jack of all trades and master of one.
+I think switching from SWE->MLE is easier than the other way around.
+It is the beginning of my career, so I would prefer staying a generalist SWE right now, maintaining a broad skill set I can always come back when the MLE market is more stable.

-### What does it mean for you?
+### What does it mean for me?

-MLE are paid about the same as SWE, but it’s 5 times harder to excel in the field since there’s so much to keep up with and the industry requirements fluctuate every year.
-SWE pays about the same, the interviews are much more defined and it’s going to be here for a while.
-I’d say learn it for the sake of fun but don’t jump on the ML bandwagon if your intention is to earn money.
+Both jobs have about the same pay, but it’s five times harder to get an MLE job vs SWE.
+You do the math.
+Apart from that, the interviews for SWE are much more defined, and it is possible to prepare for it using online resources.

+Having said all that, if someone offered me an MLE job right now for a 100k, I would happily take it.
+I have my reservations, but money takes precedence.

-Side-note - There’s a class of Data Scientists whose job is to solely be a data scientist, the ones who’re stats gods.
-Those are not the ones I’m talking about, this is more of an industry trend I noticed for DS whose job description includes heavy ML work.
+**Side-note:** There’s a class of Data Scientists whose job is to be a statistics god, which I’m certainly not.
+None of this applies to them.

-My personal plan is to quit tuning all these neural networks and start build data-intensive applications.
-ML/DS might be hype I don’t believe in but the data hype is something I strongly believe in.